MayLau-CbL/flutter_horizontal_data_table/README.md

 5. elevation is the shadow between the header row and the left column when scroll start.
 Default set to 5.0.
 If want to disable the shadow, please set to 0.0.
 6. elevationColor is for changing shadow color.
 This should be useful when using dark table background.
 7. added leftHandSideColBackgroundColor and rightHandSideColBackgroundColor for setting the default background of the back of table.
 Default is set to white following the Material widget.
+8. added horizontalScrollController and verticalScrollController allow maunally jump to certain offset position.
+Please aware that if you have enabled the pull to refresh function, the jump to action may conflict with the pull to refresh action.
-8. enablePullToRefresh is to define whether enable the pull-to-refresh function.
+9. enablePullToRefresh is to define whether enable the pull-to-refresh function.
 Default is setting to false.
 Detail you may reference to the Pull to Refresh section.

 ## Pull to Refresh